CDDLeiden/BOO-2024/README.md

 git clone -b v2.0.0.dev1 https://github.com/CDDLeiden/QSPRPred.git ~/software/QSPRPred
 ```

+We are sticking to the v2.0.0 version as it is the most stable at the moment.
 However, before we navigate to the tutorial directory, we need to link the `qsprpred` environment to JupyterLab.
 We can do this by installing the `ipykernel` from this environment to our home directory:

 ```bash